 Introduction to Cloud

-Cloud computing has become very popular recently.
-Part of the reason for this popularity is that it provides great flexibility allowing complete control of the computing environment.
-In addition the environment can be copied, backed up, created and recreated in an automated way.
-In these lessons we will start you on the path towards making use of the great flexibility and power of cloud computing.
+Cloud computing provides great flexibility allowing complete control of the computing environment.
+In addition the environment can be copied, backed up, created and recreated in automated ways.
+This workshop will start you on the path towards making use of the great flexibility and power of cloud computing.

 Prerequisites